juliorodrigues97/perfume-distribution-analytics/README.md

 >
 > **Example — Foster Luxury**
 > - **Foster Luxury generated $122.9K in positive YoY revenue variation.**
-> The brand sold 1,305 units vs. 345 LY, while average price increased from $70.42 to $112.76, indicating that both higher volume and higher pricing contributed to the revenue increase.
-Its active customer
+> The brand sold 1,305 units vs. 345 LY, while average price rose from $70.42 to $112.76 — both volume and pricing contributed to the gain.
+Active customers also grew, from 132 to 151.
->base also increased, from 132 last year to 151, further supporting the brand's revenue growth.
 >
 > - **Growth was spread across several sales representatives, with Patty Perez as the largest contributor.**
 > Patty Perez contributed $25.0K, followed by Noah Rhodes ($24.1K) and Daniel Wagner ($17.0K).
-The hierarchy can then be expanded to identify the customers behind each representative's contribution — for
+Expanding the hierarchy reveals the customers behind each rep's contribution — Smith Scents Holding, for
-> example, Smith Scents Holding accounted for $15.2K of Patty Perez's contribution.
+>example, accounted for $15.2K of Patty Perez's total.
 >
 > - **The drillthrough provides a detailed path from overall brand performance to individual customer relationships.**
 > By expanding Brand → Rep → Customer, users can identify the specific commercial relationships behind the selected entity's revenue variation and compare their volume, pricing, and customer activity